Times New Roman: Series 727 and 827

-Claritas
+Claritas (1951)

 A modified 43/4 point size of Times Roman was produced by Monotype for use in printing matter requiring a very small size of type.
 Listed as Times Newspaper Smalls, available as either Series 333 or 335, it was also referred to by the name Claritas.

 Times 4-line Mathematics Series 569

 This is a variant designed for printing mathematical formulae, using the 4‑line system for mathematics developed by Monotype in 1957.
 This modified version of Times Roman was designed for use as part of Monotype's 4-line Mathematics system.
-The major changes to the Times Roman typeface itself were a reduction in the slope of italic characters to 12 degrees from 16 degrees, so as to reduce the need for kerning, and a change in the form of italic v and w so that italic v could be more easily distinguished from a Greek nu.
+The major changes to the Times Roman typeface itself were a reduction in the slope of italic characters to 12 degrees from 16 degrees, so as to reduce the need for kerning, and a change in the form of italic 'v' and 'w' so that italic 'v' could be more easily distinguished from a Greek nu.

 The 4-line system involved casting characters for 10-point Times Roman on 6-point bodies.
 The top of the character would overhang the slug, forming a kern which was less fragile than the normal kerns of foundry type, as it was on a slab of cast metal.
 This technique had been in previous use on Monotype machines, usually involving double-height matrices, to allow the automatic setting of "advertising figures" (numbers that occupy two or more lines, usually to clearly indicate a price in an advertisement set in small type).
 This meant that the same matrix could be used for both superscript and subscript numbers.
 More importantly, it allowed a variable or other item to have both a superscript and a subscript at the same time, one above the other, without inordinate difficulty.